-The application has been submitted with a Flood Risk Assessment (FRA) and Drainage Strategy.
-The FRA sets out that the site is not located within a flood risk area, because of the flood defences in place.
-For this reason, certain conditions are suggested that would ensure that the properties would not be at risk from any fluvial flooding - which accords with the findings of the FRA.
 In terms of drainage, the applicant has indicated that appropriate SUDs can be provided within the site.
 Full details of this SUDs scheme will be provided as part of any reserved matters application, which will not only have the benefit of ensuring a reduced impact upon the existing drainage infrastructure, but also improving biodiversity within the application site.
+This is set out within the aforementioned condition.

-The site currently drains to an outfall pipe located under the school access road near to Darwell Close.
+The site currently drains to an outfall pipe located under the school access road near Darwell Close.
 This pipe has a diameter of 3000mm but there is also an lined ditch which runs from the pipe outlet to the pond which has additional capacity.
-The calculations that have been provided with the application indicate that this is sufficient capacity for the proposed development, and as such there would be no additional risk of flooding, or lack of capacity within the existing network.
-It is however proposed that permeable areas be provided within the site - which in total would measure some 0.518ha.
-The site will also include sustainable urban drainage features such as watercourses within the site - where practicable.
+The calculations that have been provided with the application indicate that this would provide sufficient capacity for the proposed development, and as such there would be no additional risk of flooding through lack of capacity within the existing network.
+It is proposed that permeable areas be provided within the site - which in total would increase by some 0.518ha from existing.
+The site will also include sustainable urban drainage features such as watercourses, as well as the use of attenuation storage under areas of public open space within the site - where practicable.
+It has been indicated that the permeable paving could accommodate approximately 250m3 of water and the attenuation tanks some 500m3 - which would be sufficient to address any potential surface water flooding issues (appendix E of the FRA demonstrates a requirement for 641m3 of storage in the case of a 1 in 100 year flood).
 Because of the underlying soil conditions, individual soakaways would not be appropriate for this development.
-Nevertheless, features can be incorporated within any subsequent reserved matters application that will ensure that run off will be no greater than at present, which will ensure that the aforementioned pipe and ditch/pond will be able to accommodate the development.
+Nevertheless, features can be incorporated within any subsequent reserved matters application that will ensure that run off will be no greater to the pipe, ditch or pond than at present, which will ensure that the aforementioned pipe and ditch/pond will be able to accommodate the development.